acgd-webdev-4/dog-rescue-pattern-library/patterns/cards/README.md

 basic-card: |
   The basic card should only be for information, it could include a button, but is never a link itself.

+image-card: |
+  The icon card is used for images.

-icon-card: |
+product-card: |
-  The icon card is generally used for calls-to-action on the homepage or highlight on inside pages.
+    The icon card is used products to help give more info on the product and also information about the pricing.

 ---